What Is Tantric Love & Is It Right For You?

 Understanding Tantric Love

 The word "tantra" translates to mean woven together.
-In an intimate relationship, this means that, by way of a sexual union between two partners, the physical and the spiritual aspects of their entities are woven together to become one, and also to become one with God.
+In an intimate relationship, this means that, by way of a sexual union between two partners, their entities' physical and spiritual aspects are woven together to become one and become one with God.
 This is achieved through slow sexual intercourse that does not result in an orgasm.

 Tips For Incorporating Tantra Into Your Love Life